libgdx/libgdx.github.io/wiki/file-handling.md

 ## Introduction ##
-libGDX applications run on four different platforms: desktop systems (Windows, Linux, Mac OS X, headless), Android, iOS, and JavaScript/WebGL capable browsers.
-Each of these platforms handles file I/O a little differently.

-Libgdx's [Files](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/Files.html) [(code)](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/Files.java) module provides the ability to:
+libGDX applications run on four different platforms: desktop systems (Windows, Linux, macOS, headless), Android, iOS, and JavaScript/WebGL capable browsers.
+Each of these platforms handles file I/O a little differently. libGDX's [Files](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/Files.html) [(code)](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/Files.java) module provides a common interface for all these platforms with the ability to:

   * Read from a file
   * Write to a file